Geology of Yukon: Geologic history, stratigraphy and tectonics

-The Mackenzie Mountains Supergroup in the east and the Fifteenmile Group in the west deposited with carbonates, sandstone, siltstone and shale around one billion years ago.
+The Mackenzie Mountains Supergroup in the east and the Fifteenmile Group in the west were deposited with carbonates, sandstone, siltstone, and shale around one billion years ago.
 Regional folding, which produced the Corn Creek orogeny took place around 900 million years ago, leaving behind interlaced transcurrent faults in the vicinity of the current day Snake River.
-This interpretation is supported by a low angle unconformity underneath the Callison Lake Dolomite in the south of the Ogilvie Mountains.
+This interpretation is supported by a low-angle unconformity underneath the Callison Lake Dolomite in the south of the Ogilvie Mountains.

-The Yukon was part of the supercontinent Rodinia until began to break up 850 million years ago, separating the proto-North American continent of Laurentia.
+The Yukon was part of the supercontinent Rodinia until it began to break up 850 million years ago, separating the proto-North American continent of Laurentia.
 The continental breakup is marked by basalt flows from 778 million years ago in the Mackenzie Mountains in the Northwest Territories.
-The Coates Lake Group records shallow water gypsum, limestone and sandstone formed at the equator while the Mount Harper Group is indicative of sub-sea volcanism.
+The Coates Lake Group records shallow water gypsum, limestone, and sandstone formed at the equator while the Mount Harper Group is indicative of sub-sea volcanism.
 Around 718 million years ago, these units were capped with dacite associated with the Franklin dike swarms and the doming of the western Arctic.
-Glacial material in the Rapitan Group deposited below water during the Sturtian glaciation, one of the two main glaciations with in the Cryogenian Snowball Earth period.
+Glacial material in the Rapitan Group deposited below water during the Sturtian glaciation, one of the two main glaciations within the Cryogenian Snowball Earth period.
 The rocks of the group include iron-rich sediments and a carbonate cap.

 Ediacaran multicellular life (the first multicellular organism) and blue-green algae appear in carbonate and siltstone within the Windermere Supergroup which deposited between the glaciations.
 As Laurentia drifted, a passive continental margin developed with significant sedimentation.